Vauxhall Cresta: Cresta PC

-General Motors New Zealand ran its own assembly line in Petone (1966-67) and Trentham, near Wellington, to 1971.
+General Motors New Zealand ran its own assembly line in Petone (1966–67) and Trentham, near Wellington, to 1971.
 The Cresta had been built at Petone from 1955 to 1960 and then, until 1966, Cresta was fully imported from Britain in very small numbers.
 From 1966 the Petone plant began locally assembly of the PC Cresta.
-The one 'base' Cresta model built changed very little during that time and did not receive the facelift that appeared on the UK market late in 1970 as the 1971 model.
-The only option was the 2 speed Powerglide.
-However, at some point in production (1970) the brake system was upgraded to a tandem master cylinder to improve the braking, and this upgrade became a standard fitment on the New Zealand models.
-A few twin-headlamp Cresta Deluxe, Viscount and estate car versions were also imported, built-up, from the UK.
+The 'base' Cresta model built changed very little during that time and did not receive the facelift that appeared on the UK market late in 1970 as the 1971 model.
+The only option was the two-speed Powerglide.
+However, in 1970 the brake system was upgraded to a tandem master cylinder to improve the braking, becoming standard fitment on the New Zealand models.
+A few twin-headlamp Cresta De Luxe, Viscount, and estate car versions were also imported, built-up, from the UK.

 The facelifted model, never offered in New Zealand, had twin headlamps as standard and a more integrated dash panel.
 Floor shift, rather than column change, was also standard.

 In January 1967 domestic market deliveries began of the Vauxhall Cresta estate car.
 This vehicle resulted from a conversion by Martin Walter of Folkestone, a firm better known for their (primarily Bedford based) Dormobile motorhome conversions.
 The estate version was 2+1/2 in higher than the saloon due to a combination of heavy-duty rear suspension, an increase in the outer diameter of the tyres (to 7.00-14 in from 5.90-14in) and the modified roof line.
 The Cresta estate was initially offered in the UK at £1,507, which represented a price premium of around 40% over the equivalent saloon.
 The long established Humber Hawk estate and recently introduced Ford Zephyr estate carried UK sales prices of £1,342 and £1,379 respectively.
 The Cresta estate offered a load platform length of 47 in which increased to an impressive 76 in when the back seat was folded down, but Vauxhall's contender was never priced to be a big seller and the last estate cars were made in 1968.